smizell/verbose/docs/specification.rst

 Shared
 ######

-These properties are reused by several items below.
+These properties are reused by several items but are not common to all.

 ``rels``
   An ``array`` of link relations for an item.